o3de/o3de.org/content/docs/userguide/components/particle.md

 ---
-description: ' Use the Particle component in &ALYlong; to add a single particle emitter on an entity. '
+description: ' Use the Particle component in Amazon Lumberyard to add a single particle emitter on an entity. '
 title: Particle
 ---